johngoren/charlie_apple_database_merge/README.md

 To solve this problem, this Python command line script will safely migrate data between two locally-run databases, Live and Production, while testing to make sure that our crucial data has retained its data.

 The main executable is Migrate.py.
+By changing the config file, we can decide which keys are preserved or protected.

 # Setup